 Contract workers, shift workers, part-time staff, full-time staff… it can be difficult to have practices in place to manage all your different types of workers.
-However, ensuring you have good workforce management and scheduling strategies in place can be the difference in a good work environment or not.
+However, ensuring you have good workforce management and scheduling strategies in place can be the difference between a good work environment and not.

 What is a contract worker?

 Contract workers are also known as independent contractors or freelancers.
-Companies hire contract workers for a specific project or certain timeframe for a set fee (Indeed.com).
-A contract worker may sometimes work for a couple of other companies at the same time.
+Companies hire contract workers for a specific project or a certain timeframe for a set fee (Indeed.com).
+A contract worker may sometimes work for a couple of other companies simultaneously.
 Set terms are laid out in a contract created by the company that hired the contractor.
 It includes their responsibilities, payment, confidentiality agreements and terms of employment.

 What is the difference between an internal employee and a contract worker?

-- Benefits: Internal employees are entitled to company benefits such as health insurance and life insurance.
-For contract workers, most companies won’t provide benefits so they may need to look into private insurance plans.
+- Benefits: Internal employees are entitled to company benefits such as health and life insurance.
+For contract workers, most companies won’t provide benefits, so they may need to look into private insurance plans.

-- Payroll and Billing: In most cases, internal workers get paid following a fixed schedule either bi-weekly or monthly.
-Depending on your role this can be the same each pay period or fluctuate depending on the hours worked.
-Contrastingly, a lot of contract workers have an hourly rate and so pay will vary month to month.
-If the contract worker is working on a short-term basis with the company they may receive the payment at the end of the contract.
+- Payroll and Billing: In most cases, internal workers get paid following a fixed schedule, either bi-weekly or monthly.
+Depending on your role, this can be the same each pay period or fluctuate depending on the hours worked.
+In contrast, many contract workers have an hourly rate, so pay will vary month to month.
+If the contract worker is working on a short-term basis with the company, they may receive the payment at the end of the contract.

 - Time off: Internal employees are entitled to a set amount of paid time off during the yearly period.
 Whereas contract workers usually don’t receive paid time off.